Skip to main content

 • Reactions — Fx, Fy, Fz, Mx, My, Mz at supported nodes

-• Member forces — N, Vy, Vz, Mx, My, Mz at stations along each member
+• Member forces — N, Vy, Vz, Mx, My, Mz at stations along each member (default: 11 stations)

 Results are stored as flat lists and queried by node ID, member ID, load case, or as envelopes (max/min across all scenarios with traceability to the governing load case).